 What is Cartilage Restoration?

-Cartilage is a flexible yet firm white tissue which covers the surfaces of bones where they come together to form a joint.
+Cartilage is a flexible yet firm white tissue that covers the surfaces of bones where they come together to form a joint.
 Cartilage makes the surface of the bones smooth so that they can move against each other smoothly.
 However, the cartilage can get damaged by wear and tear or through a trauma.

 Athletes who make repetitive use of their joints are prone to wear and tear of articulating cartilage.
 Similarly, individuals who have arthritis also experience cartilage damage.
-Before, cartilage restoration, these individuals had to undergo a joint replacement surgery if non-invasive treatments failed to relieve their symptoms.

 In most cases, cartilage damage is irreversible and requires life-long care.
 In extreme cases, cartilage damage can hinder movement and cause intense pain.
 A person may become temporarily disabled because they cannot utilize the full movement of their body because of the pain from cartilage damage.

-- Reduce and alleviate pain and other symptoms of cartilage damage
+- Reduce and alleviate pain and other symptoms of cartilage damage.

-- Stimulate the growth of new cartilage
+- Stimulate the growth of new cartilage.

-- Delay and prevent the onset of arthritis
+- Delay and prevent the onset of arthritis.

 Who Needs Cartilage Restoration?